I love this piece on “gamification” from Margaret Robertson (way back in 2010!). She writes:

 Points Aren’t Delight

 I didn’t play The Legend of Zelda when I was 8 to score the most points.
 Zelda doesn’t even have points!
 Now, as an adult, I’m 60 hours into the latest Zelda game.
 It’s not points or badges that keep me coming back, but the exploration and discovery.
+I cannot wait to see what’s going to happen next.

 Robertson says that most “gamification” should really be called “pointification”, which I heartily agree with.